yoyocircle/log4shell-poc/README.md

 docker-compose up -d
 ```

-4. The vuluerable app is up and bind 8080 to the host machine.
+4. The vuluerable app is up and the 8080 port is binded on the host machine.
 To get the ldap payload, please see the log of the container `rmi-server`.

 ![get_payload](images/get_payload.png)